michael-rapp/AndroidUtil/README.md

 - The class `BitmapUtil` provides methods, which allow to create and edit bitmaps, e.g. clipping them.
 - The class `ClassUtil` provides methods, which allow to handle class names.
 - The class `DisplayUtil` provides methods, which are related to a device's display metrics, e.g. converting DP values to pixel values and vice versa.
 - The class `ElevationUtil` provides methods, which can be used to emulate elevations of views on pre-Lollipop devices.
+The view `ElevationShadowView` can be used to easily visualize such an elevation within a layout.
 - The annotation `VisibleForTesting` can be used to mark types, constructors, methods or fields, which are only part of a publicly exposed API for testing purposes.

 ## License Agreement